-Zeynep Mine Derince, Humboldt Universität zu Berlin, Berlin, Germany <derincez(at)hu-berlin(dot)de> Philipp Rost, English Language Instructor, Berlin, Germany
+Zeynep Mine Derince, Humboldt Universität zu Berlin, Berlin, Germany <derincez(at)hu-berlin(dot)de>

-<philipp(dot)rost(at)posteo(dot)de>
+Philipp Rost, English Language Instructor, Berlin, Germany <philipp(dot)rost(at)posteo(dot)de>

 Despite a growing interest in and around multilingualism and plurilingualism in language teaching in school context, many teachers still prescribe to monolingual approaches in their classroom practice.
 This applies especially to English language classrooms in which English-only policies and native speaker ideologies are still dominant at the expense of leading to feelings of guilt, reluctance, or frustration among students.
 Therefore, it is crucial to explore practical applications of plurilingual approaches and strategies and what they can offer in classrooms in terms of promoting and advancing a more egalitarian, linguistically just, and pedagogically motivating language instruction.
-Drawing on a small-scale autoethnographic study, in this article we explore the potential of plurilingual abilities.
+Drawing on a small-scale autoethnographic study, in this article we explore the potential of plurilingual strategies in English language classrooms and how English language teachers can leverage students' plurilingual abilities.
 More specifically, the article examines the experiences of a novice teacher implementing plurilingual strategies in a Berlin classroom and the implications for language education policy.
 It also reveals the teacher's understanding of plurilingual competence and the various ways that plurilingual strategies can be integrated into English language teaching while in communication and dialogue with the university instructor during the internship.
 Our findings and understandings suggest that plurilingual strategies can raise awareness of student languages, affirm language identities, and promote more inclusive language classes.